msjimc/RunningWindowsProgramsOnLinux/ghostBSD-24-04.md

 This installation installs wine64 which is the 64 bit version that requires 64 bit programs

+Finally, configure Wine with the following command:

+> winecfg

+This will also download wine-mono if you didn't run the pkg install wine-mono step earlier.

+## Running circularMT.exe

 ***Note:***
 GhostBSD will not run an application from a terminal using root privileges, so return to your normal account with ```Ctrl``` + ```D``` before running circularMT_64.exe with: